 The TGA reviews its budget on an annual basis, and consults through meetings with industry stakeholders on proposed fees and charges for the following financial year.

 Changes to fees and charges are documented in a cost recovery implementation statement (CRIS) which is published on the TGA website.
-Additionally, where fees and charges are proposed to increase at a rate greater than indexation, a RIS will be considered and prepared and if required. a cost recovery impact statement prepared.

 How to participate in consultations

 Information about our consultation activities is available via different formats, including a dedicated electronic information service that notifies subscribers when a new consultation has been publicly released.

 There are a number of ways that you can provide feedback to the TGA other than via a formal submission to a consultation.

 - Provide direct feedback to the TGA (firstname.lastname@example.org or 1800 020 653 or by mail to PO Box 100, Woden ACT 2606)

 - Ideas for reducing regulatory burden and red tape reduction can be submitted through the Department of Health's Citizen Space Consultation Hub

 - Respond to personal correspondence or an invitation